 14. It is the duty of the chief engineer to motivate his crew to develop a “safety first” attitude in his work.

-15. Chief engineer also make sure that his crew attends all shipboard emergency drills and safety meetings.
+15. Chief engineer also makes sure that his crew attends all shipboard emergency drills and safety meetings.

 17. While tackling an emergency situation, the Chief Engineer must follow the company guidelines and procedures for dealing with emergencies.